-to the futures rates measured by the root mean squared errors (RMSE) are 89.18 and 139.93 basis points at the one- and two-year horizon, respectively, while for the B-CR model the corresponding RMSEs are 46.53 and 84.77 basis points, respectively.
-Thus, both measured by correlations and by a distance metric, the B-CR model short rate projections are better aligned with the information reflected in rates on federal funds futures than the projections generated by the standard CR model, and this superior performance is particularly clear since August 2011.
+At the one- and two-year forecast horizons, the correlations between the CR model short rate forecasts and the federal funds futures rates are 0.89 and 0.70, respectively.
+The corresponding correlations for the B-CR model are 0.97 and 0.90, respectively.
+For the CR model, the distance to the futures rates measured by the root mean squared errors (RMSE) are 89.18 and 139.93 basis points at the one- and two-year horizon, respectively, while for the B-CR model the corresponding RMSEs are 46.53 and 84.77 basis points, respectively.
+Thus, both measured by correlations and by a distance metric, the B-CR model short rate projections appears to be better aligned with the information reflected in rates on federal funds futures than the projections generated by the standard CR model, and this superior performance is particularly clear since August 2011.